 Rhode Island School of Design, USA

 At Rhode Island School of Design, Mark Cetilia and Shawn Greenlee teach classes on art, technology and sound.
 Mark’s work explores the possibilities of generative systems in art, design, and sound.
+Shawn’s recent focus has been on generating digital audio from graphic patterns.
 They use Bela to teach the courses Programming Sound and Sound Practices which focus on acoustic, electronic, and/or computer-based means of sound production and reception.

 Physical Interface Design and Realtime Interaction and Performance